How To Describe a Person in English: 154 Ways to Talk About People

 resourceful

-4. Describing someone’s feelings
+4. Describing Someone’s Feelings

 People’s feelings are always changing.
 You can be happy one moment, and then hear some bad news and become sad.

 For example, you can say, “I’m mad” when you’re talking about yourself.
 But you might say “He looks mad,” when you’re talking about another person.
-This makes sense if this person is yelling into his phone with his face red and his fists clenched (all signs that someone is mad!).

 You can use these words to talk about how someone is feeling, how they were feeling before or how they might feel in the future.